Want an economically vibrant Complete Street?

-Transforming those ugly 5-lane or 7-lane suburban “Stroads” into walkable boulevards is a lot more possible than it used to be, thanks in part to what we call “Place-Making Alternative Intersections.”
+Transforming ugly suburban “Stroads” into walkable boulevards is a lot more possible than it used to be, thanks in large measure to what we call “Placemaking Alternative Intersections.”

-Engineers want to reduce congestion.
+Engineers want to keep people moving.
 Planners want to create walkable Activity Centers.
-If one side wins, the other side loses.
-Place-Making Intersections create Win-Win: They reduce traffic signal delay, which opens opportunities to calm traffic without causing A to B drive times to increase.
-Some designs actually reduce the pavement required for managing vehicles, making room for cycle-tracks and street trees.
+If one side wins, the other loses.
+Placemaking Intersections create Win-Win!
+They reduce traffic signal delay, which opens opportunities to calm traffic without causing A to B drive times to increase.

 The result?
-You can “drive slower, but travel faster” (and safer) through a fantastic mixed-use district.
-Win-Win!
+You can now “drive slower, but travel faster” (and safer) through a fantastic mixed-use district.
+Win-Win for both engineers and planners!

 What can you learn here?

 Traditional large suburban intersections have 4-phase signals: 1) EW through lanes; 2) NS through lanes; 3) EW left arrow; 4) NS left arrow.
-Alternative Intersections involve strategies to improve signal efficiency by handling left turns in some other way.
-This site focuses on designs that achieve 3-phase or even 2-phase signals, (making engineers happy), but the same designs can also be used to reduce speed limits and reclaim pavement from cars for Complete Street features.
+Alternative Intersections improve signal efficiency by handling left turns in some other way.
+This site focuses on designs with two great attributes: 1) the achieve 3-phase or even 2-phase signals, making engineers happy; and 2) they offer an impressive "bone structure" for transforming Stroads into walkable Complete Streets!

-There are three basic “Place-Making Families” of Alternative Intersection designs explored here: 1) Quadrant Intersections, 2) Thru-Turns (which encompass Median U-turns, RCUT/RCI, Bowties, and roundabouts), and 3) One-Way Split Intersections.
+There are three basic “Placemaking Families” of Alternative Intersection designs explored here: 1) Quadrant Intersections, 2) U-Turns (which encompass Median U-turns, RCUT/RCI, Bowties, Teardrops, Loons, and Roundabouts), and 3) One-Way Split Intersections.
 See links to these topics below.

 Quadrants redirect left turns to secondary intersections where traffic is easier to manage using a backway path.
 Since former left-turn lanes are no longer needed, they can be converted to planted medians, pedestrian refuge, whatever you want!

-“Thru-Turn” is a catch-all phrase for designs with names such as Median U-turns, Bowties, Restricted Crossing U-Turn or Intersection (RCUT/RCI), and even roundabouts.
+The “U-Turn” family is a catch-all phrase for designs with names such as Median U-turns, Thru-Turns, Bowties, Restricted Crossing U-Turn or Intersection (RCUT/RCI), and even roundabouts.
 The idea is to convert left-turns into “Right-U-Thru” or “Thru-U-Right.”

 One-way streets are often criticized as bad for walkable development.
 Maybe so in historic downtowns, but when it comes to retrofitting huge suburban “Stroads” – it is hard to find a design with more to offer to struggling retail areas.
 It is often possible to convert a single huge arterial into two one-way streets, where each is narrow and people friendly: slower in maximum speed, but faster in A to B speed due to less signal delay.